 The only large river canyon bordering a mid-sized city, the Tennessee River Gorge is a unique carving of the river through the Cumberland Plateau, encompassing 27,000 acres.
 Habitats for more than a thousand varieties of plants, trees, grasses and flowers as well as a diversified wildlife population exist in this scenic terrain.

+The Gorge is referred to as “Tennessee’s Grand Canyon,” an apt description, given the breathtaking scenery and the incredible wealth of natural and cultural resources.
 One of the best places to view the Tennessee River Gorge is from the bluffs below Signal Point on Signal Mountain.
 You can see the sweep of the Tennessee River as it winds along the Chattanooga riverfront, around Moccasin Bend, and past Williams Island toward Marion County.

 Visitors are encouraged to explore the Gorge by following the river from one destination to the next.
 Many points of interest occur along the way.
 The downtown riverfront, with a vibrant mix of parks, shops, restaurants, and museums, is accessible from both the water and land.
 From there, the Blueway meanders its way to quieter places like Williams Island State Archaeological Park.
 Williams Island divides the river channel with a 450-acre tract of land inhabited only by wildlife.